How music licensing works for music streaming services?

 • Publishing rights

 The publishing rights are the rights to the song itself, including the melody, lyrics, and arrangement.
 Publishing rights are typically owned by the songwriter or composer.
 Examples of publishing companies include Warner Chappell Music, Kobalt, Universal Music Publishing, and Sony ATV.
-Companies such as HFA (Rumblefish, Harry Fox Agency), MRI (Music Reports INC) or Crunch Digital can help you navigate this space as well, as they offer blanket services to manage the direct relationships and royalties management for a plethora of worldwide music publishers.
+Companies such as HFA (Rumblefish, Harry Fox Agency), MRI (Music Reports INC) or Crunch Digital can help you navigate this space as well, as they offer packaged services to manage the direct relationships and royalties management for a plethora of worldwide music publishers.

 • Performance rights